avinashndatascientist/avinashndatascientist.github.io/index.md

 ## About

-Data Science and AI enthusiast with a proven track record in leveraging advanced analytics and machine learning to drive actionable insights.
+Analytics and AI enthusiast with a proven track record in leveraging advanced analytics and machine learning to drive actionable insights.
 Skilled in developing innovative solutions, optimizing models for accuracy, and collaborating cross-functionally to deliver impactful results.

 ## Skills